SrinivasVarma06/Day-1/README.md

 Step-4: Observing the distribution and Normalizing/Standardizing the data so that distance based measures can be used appropriately.
 Else, there will be errors as larger values will affect the distance a lot.
 If data is following normal distribution, then standardization will be better as it is not sensitive to outliers.

 Step-5: Visualizing outliers and removing them by finding interquartile range or log transformation (if the distribution is right skewed).
+Not removing outliers for age since they might be correct.